-- (a) be signed by the person providing the notice; - (b) be given not later than the first day of a rental period; - (c) state the date, which shall be the last day of a rental period, on which the rental agreement terminates and the tenant intends to vacate the residential premises or the date by which the tenant is required to vacate the residential premises; and

-(d) be served in accordance with section 35.
+- (a) be signed by the person providing the notice; - (b) be given not later than the first day of a rental period; - (c) state the date, which shall be the last day of a rental period, on which the rental agreement terminates and the tenant intends to vacate the residential premises or the date by which the tenant is required to vacate the residential premises; and - (d) be served in accordance with section 35.

-13. I accept that the tenant was upset and frustrated during the hearing and she wanted a legitimate reason from the landlord as to why they want her to vacate, however as the termination notice was given under Section 18 of the Act and is generally referred to as a no fault or without cause termination, the landlord's notice to the tenant need only state that they are relying on this section without having to provide a reason.
+13. I accept that the tenant was confused as to why he was given a termination notice from the landlord to vacate the unit; however, as the termination notice was given under

+Section 18 of the Act and is generally referred to as a no fault or without cause termination, the landlord's notice to the tenant need only state that they are relying on this section without having to provide a reason.

 14. This tribunal can only review the authenticity of the termination notice and I find that the notice submitted by the landlord meets the requirements of not less than 3 months before the end of a rental period where the residential premises is rented month-to-month.
-The landlord testified that the termination notice was served via prepaid registered mail and the tenant confirmed receiving the notice.
+The landlord testified that the termination notice was posted to the tenant's door and the tenant confirmed receiving the notice.
 I find that the termination notice is a valid notice.
-15. I find that the tenant should have vacated the premises on 31-August-2024.
+15. I find that the tenant should have vacated the premises on 31-October-2024.